freeCodeCamp/guide/src/pages/logic/truth-tables/index.md

 Truth tables are a powerful tool.
 They can be used to express & evaluate simple boolean functions and operations as well complex combinational circuits and sequential logic circuits !

+There are 4 unary operations of truth tables which include Always true, Never true, Unary Identity, Unary negation.

 #### More Information:

 - <a href='http://hyperphysics.phy-astr.gsu.edu/hbase/Electronic/truth.html' target='_blank' rel='nofollow'>Hyperphysics - Georgia State University</a>